 Crossing the Tropic of Capricorn, just outside of Alice Springs, is a big deal.
 Be sure to stop and take the cheesy photo for posterity!

 These are worth the stop.
-Pay attention on the road north of Alice Springs a couple of hours.
+Pay attention on the road north of Alice Springs for a couple of hours.
 The sign will point you to the right, and you’ll get off the main road and find… enormous sandstone marbles!
 They’re fantastic to climb on!
 There’s a picnic spot and toilet (noteworthy in this part of the world!), and if you’re lucky there won’t be any snakes out sunbathing.

 You’re going to need to make a big right turn somewhere, we made ours at Three Ways.
 It’s still a good three days of hard driving to the coast and a day north to Cairns.